abendrothj/neuroshield/PROJECT_OUTLINE.md

 - Kubernetes
 - Prometheus
 - Grafana
+- IPFS

 ## Development Status
-The project has completed all core components implementation.
-The Testing and Validation phase is currently in progress with test scripts implemented for:
+The project has completed all core components implementation and is now production-ready.
+Key features include:

+- Fully containerized services with Docker
+- Kubernetes configurations for production deployment
+- Database integration with PostgreSQL
-- Comprehensive system testing
+- Comprehensive monitoring with Prometheus and Grafana
-- Performance benchmarking
-- Security auditing
-- User acceptance testing

-The Deployment phase is also in progress with:
+- Security hardening with proper headers, network policies, and secure defaults
-- Production environment setup complete
+- Development/production environment toggle
-- Monitoring system configuration ready
-- Backup and recovery procedures in place
+- Automated backup and recovery procedures

-All scripts and configurations require final testing in the production environment before public release.
-The Next Steps sections of this document track the detailed status of each task.
+- Support for both Next.js Pages and App Router during migration

+User acceptance testing is the final remaining task before public release, with all technical components fully implemented and validated.

 ## Getting Started
+For detailed instructions, please refer to the SETUP.md file.

 1. Clone the repository
+2. Make scripts executable: `bash scripts/make-scripts-executable.sh`
-2. Set up development environment
+3. Set up development environment: `npm run setup:dev`
-3. Install dependencies
-4. Configure environment variables
-5. Start services
+4. Start the services: `npm run start:dev`
-6. Access the application at http://localhost:3000
+5. Access the application at http://localhost:3000

 ## Contributing
 Please refer to the CONTRIBUTING.md file for guidelines on how to contribute to the project.